KostadinovShalon/VictorianElectionViolenceCrawl/README.md

 Currently, WNO site has no options.

 #### Results
-Results are stored in a json file on Crawler/Records (except if you are crawling the BNA with generate_json=false).
+If generate_json is set to true, results are stored in a json file on Crawler/Records (except if you are crawling the BNA with generate_json=false).
 Candidate documents with status different from 1 or 0 are downloaded in a csv file (a csv and a json file is generated for each row on the search input files).
 The name of these files are constructed as *site_keyword_startdate_enddate.csv*.
 For example, *britishnewspaperarchive_Violence_1800-01-05_1800-01-06.csv*

 ### Download Candidates
 After a crawling, you will have to download the documents you are interested.
 Before executing the script to download these documents, you have to select which candidate documents you need.
 For this, go to the csv file generated on Crawler/Records.
 In the Status field, you have to type one of the following: __0__ if you want to discard the document, __1__ if you want to download it or __2+__ if you want to see it later.